 CERT C guidelines[37]: MSC01-C

-Ada Quality and Style Guide[1]: 5.6.1 and 5.6.10
+Ada Quality and Style Guide[1]: 5.6 Subsection “Case Statements”

 Mechanism of failure

 The fundamental challenge when using a switch statement is to make sure that all possible cases are, in fact, treated correctly.
 In most cases, this is not enforced by the language or the compiler.
 Possible consequences include: